kiwenlau/hadoop-cluster-docker/README.md

 1. Project Introduction
 2. Hadoop-Cluster-Docker image Introduction
 3. Steps to build a 3 nodes Hadoop Cluster
-4. Steps to build arbitrary size Hadoop Cluster
+4. Steps to build an arbitrary size Hadoop Cluster
 ```

 ##1.
 Project Introduction

 Building a Hadoop cluster using physical machines is very painful, especially for beginners.
 They will be frustrated by this problem before running wordcount.
-In addition, not everyone owns serveral physical machines.
-If your computer is good enough, you may try to build a Hadoop cluster using virtual machines.

-My objective is to run Hadoop cluster based on Docker Containers, and help Hadoop developer to quickly build an arbitrary size Hadoop cluster on their local host.
+My objective is to run Hadoop cluster based on Docker, and help Hadoop developer to quickly build an arbitrary size Hadoop cluster on their local host.
 This idea already has several implementations, but in my view, they are not good enough.
 Their image size is too large, or they are very slow and they are not user friendly by using third party tools.
-Following table some some problems of existing Hadoop on Docker project.
+Following table shows some problems of existing Hadoop on Docker projects.
 ```
 Project                              Image Size      Problem sequenceiq/hadoop-docker:latest      1.491GB         too large, only one node